 What Are Rates For A Conventional Mortgage?

 Interest rates for conventional mortgages change daily.
-Conventional mortgage interest rates are usually slightly lower than FHA loan interest rates and slightly higher than VA loan interest rates.
 However, the actual interest rate you get will be based on your personal situation.

-Conventional loans generally offer lower costs than other loan types, and if you meet credit score requirements and have a down payment of at least 3%, a conventional mortgage might be the best solution for you.
-Rocket Mortgage® by Quicken Loans® can help you decide if this is the best fit for your situation.
+Conventional loans generally offer lower costs than other loan types, and if you meet credit score requirements and want a down payment of as low as 3%, a conventional mortgage might be the best solution for you.

 How Much House Can I Afford?